 Myeloproliferative neoplasms (MPN) are a group of disorders in which the bone marrow stem cells also grow and reproduce abnormally.
 In MPN abnormal stem cells produce excess numbers of one or more types of blood cells (red cells, white cells and/or platelets).
 These abnormal cells cannot function properly and can cause serious health problems unless properly treated and controlled.

-MPNs are chronic diseases that in most cases remain stable for many years and progress gradually over time.
+MPNs, in most cases, remain stable for many years and progress gradually over time.
 They are usually described according to the type of blood cell that is most affected.
 MPNs are closely related diseases, so it’s not uncommon for people to have features of more than one MPN when they are first diagnosed, or during the course of their illness.
 In some cases, one disorder may transform over time to another, or to a type of leukaemia called acute myeloid leukaemia.

 The World Health Organisation have classified childhood MPN as follows: